 Students in schools with a high measure of diversity are exposed to a wide variety of cultures, ideas and experiences.
-Reports such as the one prepared by Great Schools on “How Important is Cultural Diversity at Your School?” highlight the importance of diversity in teaching your child how to interact with other cultures and to participate fully in a democratic society.
+Reports on "the importance of classroom diversity drive home the value of teaching children how to interact with other cultures and how to participate fully in a democratic society.

 Size of Art and Music Programs

 Does your school offer band, chorus, art, drama or dance?
 How often do students participate in concerts, travel for competitions or enrichment in the arts or have opportunities for artists to perform for them?
 Unfortunately, arts are usually the first victims of budget battles; however, according to a report by the Education Research Information Center (ERIC), "Data suggest that students with education in the arts are more socially accepted, have higher self-esteem, and are more motivated to perform at higher academic levels."

 For many families, sports activities are a prime consideration.
 Public schools generally have more extensive programs than most private schools, so if this is an important factor for your family, check out the sports teams and statistics for schools you are considering.
 If your child is hoping to get an athletic scholarship to college, where he attends high school could be a prime consideration.

 The student-teacher ratio reflects the number of teachers and teacher assistants on staff compared to the number of students enrolled.
 During budget cuts, teacher assistants are often prime casualties, so check this out, especially for grades K-3, where the student to teacher ratio is more important as students learn to read.

 Now that you know what factors to consider, here are some tips on where to get the information you need to make your decision.